 Many studies show that adopting a Mediterranean-type diet reduces the risk of cardiovascular diseases and improves the survival of patients with coronary heart disease.

-A large study (over 200,000 participants) reports that regular soy consumption is associated with a lower risk of coronary heart disease.
+A large recent study indicates that the consumption of lignans is associated with a reduced risk of coronary heart disease.

 Tobacco and e-cigarettes